 Gilmore coordinates research and administrative work for the president’s office and is the director of the Cousins Research Group.
 Her research interests include the role of civic organizations in addressing the problems of democracy, particularly arts organizations, humanities councils, libraries, nonprofit organizations, and philanthropy.

-Since 2012, Gilmore has been the coeditor of Kettering’s flagship periodical, Connections.
-She is the executive editor of the Cousins Research Group report series, which aims to highlight key insights from Kettering research.
-She is also the coeditor of the foundation’s e-newsletter, From the Commons, and regularly contributes to the foundation’s website.
+Gilmore plays a key role in editing foundation publications and communications, ensuring that they have a consistent voice and reflect the foundation’s most current insights and learning.
+Since 2012, she has been the coeditor of Kettering’s flagship periodical, Connections.
+She is the executive editor of the Cousins Research Group report series, is the coeditor of the foundation’s e-newsletter, News and Notes, and regularly contributes to the foundation’s website.

 In 2017, Gilmore was selected to participate in the Council on Foundations’ Career Pathways cohort, an intensive, yearlong leadership development program designed to foster diverse talent and excellence among the philanthropic sector’s senior executives.